tendermint/tendermint/tm-bench/README.md

 will output:

-    Stats             Avg        Stdev      Max
+    Stats          Avg       StdDev     Max      Total
-    Txs/sec           833        427        1326
+    Txs/sec        818       532        1549     9000
-    Blocks/sec        0.900      0.300      1
+    Blocks/sec     0.818     0.386      1        9

-These stats are derived by sending transactions at the specified rate for the specified time.
-After the specified time, it iterates over all of the blocks that were created in that time.
-The average and stddev per second are computed based off of that, by grouping the data by second.

 ## Quick Start

 [Install Tendermint](https://github.com/tendermint/tendermint#install)
+This currently is setup to work on tendermint's develop branch.
+Please ensure you are on that.
+(If not, update `tendermint` and `tmlibs` in gopkg.toml to use the master branch.)

 then run: